• Skip to primary navigation

 Recipe Tips & Notes

-• Adobo Seasoning.
+• Seasoning Options.
 Adobo seasoning is a common seasoning blend in Latin American countries.
-It's a mix of garlic, cumin, onion, salt and pepper and other possible ingredients.
-Use it instead of the seasonings called for in the recipe.
+It's a mix of garlic, cumin, onion, salt and pepper which you can use instead.
+Sazon is another popular and flavorful option.
+Try my homemade sazon seasoning.
+Use 5-6 tablespoons of either in place of the spices used in the recipe.

 That's it, my friends.
-I hope you enjoy this Puerto Rican-style pernil recipe.
+I hope you enjoy this Puerto Rican pernil recipe.
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!

 Cookbook Recommendations